lupyuen/lupyuen.github.io/src/usb.md

 ## Run the Driver

+Follow the instructions in the Appendix to __install the CH341 SPI Driver__.

 Follow the instructions in the Appendix to __download, build and run__ the PineDio USB Driver.

 Remember to edit [__src/main.c__](https://github.com/lupyuen/lora-sx1262/blob/master/src/main.c) and uncomment...